ironcore-dev/ironcore/docs/usage/compute/machinepool.md

 ## Reconciliation Process

-- **Machine Type Discovery**: It constantly checks what kinds of machine (MachineClasses) are available in the `Ironcore` Infrastructure
+- **Machine Type Discovery**: It constantly checks what kinds of MachineClasses are available in the `Ironcore` Infrastructure
-- **Compatibility Check**: Evaluating whether the MachinePool can manage available machine class based on its capabilities.
+- **Compatibility Check**: Evaluating whether the MachinePool can manage available machine classes based on its capabilities.
 - **Status Update**: Updating the MachinePool's status to indicate the supported `MachineClasses` with available capacity and allocatable.
 - **Event Handling**: Watches for changes in MachineClass resources and ensures the associated MachinePool is reconciled when relevant changes occur.